This page explains how to run a StreamFlow simulation

 [depth]should be replaced with the depth (in meters) down to which the soil temperature profile must be averaged.
 Similarly,

 [folder]should be replaced by the format and folder in which the soil temperature grids should be written out.
-It is highly recommended to use the NETCDF format in order to reduce the size and generation time of the output grids.
 Key

 GRIDS_DAYS_BETWEENcontrols the time interval (in days) at which the output grids are generated.
 It is usually sufficient to have only one grid produced every 3 hours (= 0.125 days) since soil temperature does not evolve very rapidly in time.